REP’S TWENTY-FIVE YEAR HISTORY, PART 3

 - Douglas should renew party’s tradition, by Denis Rydjeski, REP’s coordinator in Vermont, Burlington Free Press on May 2007.

 - You’re kidding: Republicans for Environmental Protection? by Jay Newman, a REP member in Michigan, Sturgis Journal, February 2007

 PRESIDENTIAL CAMPAIGN: 2007-2008

-In October of 2007, at its Republican Environmental Leadership Conference (photo above) in San Antonio, Texas, REP’s board again voted to endorse Senator John McCain for president, just as it had in 2000 before the GOP primaries.
+In October of 2007, at its Republican Environmental Leadership Conference (photo above) in San Antonio, REP’s board again voted to endorse Senator John McCain for president, just as it had in 2000 before the GOP primaries.

 REP Director Ted Leach (a former state representative) and his wife, Beverly, graciously hosted Martha in their home and escorted her to various events, including the press conference where she gave this statement endorsing McCain for the second time.

 That evening, McCain introduced Ted and Martha to the crowd at a town hall meeting, expressed his thanks for REP’s second-time-around endorsement, and encouraged members of the audience to join REP. Several of them did on the spot.

 That fall, Jim DiPeso wrote Why we endorsed Senator John McCain for The Green Elephant.

 In the spring of 2008, during the primary season, the McCain campaign invited Martha to join John and Cindy McCain for a small-group airboat tour of Everglades National Park.
 The campaign had arranged the visit to highlight their candidate’s long-time support for protecting the great marsh.
 Martha accepted and enjoyed her 4th round of campaign activities with the McCains.